2i2c-org/team-compass/meetings/list.md

 # List of meetings

 The following are meetings that we regularly hold.

-- See the [team calendar](../reference/calendar.md) for a list of all team meeting times.
+See the [team calendar](../reference/calendar.md) for a list of all team meeting times.
-- See [the communication page](practices:communication) for information about how to access zoom meetings and other communication channels.

-We roughly have three types of meetings:

-- **Content meetings**: Focus discussion and planning around specific major content areas of 2i2c.
-Their goal is to _reduce uncertainty_, _define a path forward_, and _make decisions_ that require synchronous conversation.
-The agenda is driven by the leads of relevant functional areas though anybody may attend.
-- **Sprint planning meetings**: For prioritizing and assigning work in the next sprint cycle.
-- **Retrospective meetings**: For reflecting on our team process and how things are going, and finding ways to improve.
-- **One on One meetings**: For reflecting on how an individual is doing, and how we can improve.

-See the list below for a description of each meeting:

 ```{contents} Team meetings
 :local:
 ```

+## Content meetings

+The goal of content meetings is to focus discussion on a particular topic in order to _reduce uncertainty_, _define a path forward_, and _make decisions_ that require synchronous conversation.
+The agenda is driven by the leads of relevant functional areas though anybody may attend.

-## Product and Engineering
+### Product and Engineering

 Covers the direction of our service and the technical aspects of our cloud infrastructure.
 This includes ideas for how the infrastructure should improve, major development effort planning, and refining SRE and development issues.